Poker is easy to learn but difficult to master, which I love!

-Open-limping is when a player calls the big blind preflop as the first player to enter the pot.
+Open limping is when a player just calls the big blind pre-flop, and is the first player to enter the pot.
 This is a very bad strategy to use for a number of reasons.

-- You can’t win the pot preflop with an open-limp.
+- You can’t win the pot pre-flop by open limping.

-Unlike raising, open-limping is a passive action that does not give you an immediate opportunity to win the pot..
-There is dead money from the small blind and big blind, and by calling you make no attempt to claim it for yourself.
+Unlike raising, open limping is a passive action that does not give you an immediate opportunity to win the pot.
+There is already dead money in the pot from the small blind and big blind, but by calling you make no attempt to claim it for yourself.

-Open-limping puts the players behind you into a very good spot.
-With an extra big blind in the pot, they are heavily incentivized to at least call (or worse, raise) and play a pot in position against your weaker range.
+Open limping puts the players behind you into a very good spot.
+With an extra big blind in the pot, they are incentivized to at least call (or worse, raise) and play a pot in position against your weaker range.

-As the number of players in the pot increases, your hand’s equity to win the pot decreased.
-This is not a situation that you should cultivate.
+As the number of players in the pot increases, your hand’s equity to win the pot decreases.
+This is obviously not a situation you want to be in.

-On top of this, your limps will likely face aggression from players acting after you who either want to exploit your perceived weak range, or alternatively have a value hand which they themselves want to raise.
+On top of this, your limps will likely face aggression from players acting after you, who either want to exploit your perceived weak range or extract value with a hand that they would have raised with anyway.

-Even if you attempt to balance your limping range to counter this by including strong hands, in doing so those hands will have a lower expected value as a result.
-You want to squeeze as much value as possible from your strong holdings preflop, and electing to open-limp a hand like Kings for the sake of balance will usually end up backfiring.
+Even if you attempt to balance your limping range to counter this by including strong hands, those hands will have a lower expected value as a result.
+Rather, you want to squeeze as much value as possible from your strong holdings pre-flop, whereas electing to open limp strong hands for the sake of balance will usually end up backfiring.

-Limping behind is a bit of an exception, and can sometimes be justified.
+Note, however, that limping behind may sometimes be justified.
 It is acceptable to limp behind another player who has limped when you have a hand that is too weak to raise but too strong to fold.
-Given that you are incentivized to call, it is worth taking the opportunity to limp behind with hands that play well in multiway pots and are capable of making big hands postflop.
+Given that you are incentivized to call, it is worth taking the opportunity to limp behind with hands that play well in multiway pots, and which are capable of making big hands post-flop.

 Preflop Mistake #2: Lacking Positional Awareness

-The second pre-flop mistake I often see is players failing to consider the relationship between position and range.
+The second pre-flop mistake I often see players make is failing to consider the relationship between position and range.
 Your position in a hand should influence the range of hands that you are willing to play.

 The more players to act behind you, the tighter your range should be.
 This is because the likelihood of coming up against a strong hand increases with the number of players left to act.
-Also, you are more likely to play a hand out of position when opening early at the table, making more marginal hands difficult to profit from in these spots.
+Also, you are more likely to play a hand out of position when opening from early positions, making it more difficult to profit with marginal hands.

 If you open too wide from early positions, you will not be able to profitably defend your range and can be easily exploited.
-Conversely, your range should widen as you move closer to the button.
-Late position players also have the added benefit of positional advantage against the players they will most often play a pot with, the blinds.
+Instead, your range should widen as you move closer to the button.
+Late position players also have the benefit of positional advantage against the blinds, who most often call late position opens.